centino90/Advance-Database-Documentation/README.md

             )

             BEGIN
-            -- assign the next increment value to a variable to use it as reference (since the next primary key is predictable due to it being incremented automatically by 1) to the user_id from users_detail table
+            -- this can be used to assign the next increment value to a variable to use it as reference (since the next primary key is predictable due to it being incremented automatically by 1)
                SET @tbl = tbl;
                SELECT `AUTO_INCREMENT`
                INTO ai FROM INFORMATION_SCHEMA.TABLES